Electrician Marketing Strategies Proven For Your Business

 21.)
 Get on review sites

-Sites like Yelp and Google Reviews can be powerful marketing tools.
+can be powerful marketing tools.
 People in your area who are looking for an electrician will likely include reviews in their search, so make sure you’re on those sites and asking your happy customers to leave you five-star reviews.

 22.)
 Learn the basics of email marketing